SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-webparts.md

 ### SummaryLinks web part

 Summary links html is transformed to [QuickLinks](https://support.office.com/article/use-the-quick-links-web-part-e1df7561-209d-4362-96d4-469f85ab2a82) by default, but optionally you can generate html which then is shown using using the [Text](https://support.office.com/article/add-text-and-tables-to-your-page-with-the-text-web-part-729c0aa1-bc0d-41e3-9cde-c60533f2c801) web part.
-To use HTML you need to set the needed mapping property: when using the `ConvertTo-PnPClientSidePage` [PnP PowerShell](https://aka.ms/sppnp-powershell) cmdlet you can specify the `-SummaryLinksToHtml` flag.
+To use HTML you need to set the needed mapping property: when using the `ConvertTo-PnPPage` [PnP PowerShell](https://aka.ms/sppnp-powershell) cmdlet you can specify the `-SummaryLinksToHtml` flag.
 When you're using .Net then you can set the flag as shown in below sample

 ```csharp
 PageTransformationInformation pti = new PageTransformationInformation(page)